runtimeverification/erc777-semantics/README.md

 to test the standard.

-ERC777 also allows the contract to be backwards compatible with the oder ERC20 standard, and provide both ERC777 and ERC20 interfaces at the same time.
+ERC777 also allows the contract to be backwards compatible with the oder ERC20 standard, and provides both ERC777 and ERC20 interfaces at the same time.
+Yet ERC777 standard alters the behavior of ERC20 functions.
+For example, ERC20 transfer operations are required to call the ERC777 hook functions, if they are registered, to make sure that hook mechanism not bypassed, regardless of which interface is used.
-In this case functionality of certain ERC20 functions is different from the original ERC20.
-To capture this functionality, ERC777-K also models the updated ERC20 functions.
+To capture this, ERC777-K also models the updated ERC20 functions.

 During development, we discovered a number of ambiguities in the standard which we documented and delivered to the authors of ERC777: